executehouse/Limpopo-Connect/FIXES_SUMMARY.md

 # Fixes Summary

-This document summarizes the changes made to fix the Azure database name and workflow issues.
+This document summarizes the changes made to remove Azure PostgreSQL-specific configuration and to generalize database and workflow handling.

 ## Issues Fixed

 ### 1. Azure Database Name Configuration
-**Problem:** The Azure PostgreSQL database was configured to use the default database name "postgres" instead of "limpopoconnect-db" as specified by the user.

-**Solution:**
-- Updated `infra/db.bicep` to create a dedicated "limpopoconnect" database with proper charset and collation settings
-- Changed the connection string output to reference the "limpopoconnect" database instead of "postgres"
-- Updated `infra/main.bicep` to use a fixed PostgreSQL server name "limpopoconnect-db" instead of generating a dynamic name

 ### 2. Workflow Authentication Failure
 **Problem:** The `deploy.yml` workflow was failing with error: "Content is not a valid JSON object" because it was trying to use `AZURE_WEBAPP_PUBLISH_PROFILE` secret which was not properly configured.